-$$\chi^2 = \sum \left((m_i - m{avg}) / \sigma_i \right)^2 \tag{3}$$ where the sum is performed over all measurements, i, and m_i and σ_i are the magnitude and estimated error for each measurement, respectively.
-We calculate m{avg} to be the average magnitude for the whole light curve.
-In calculating χ^2 , we exclude the single measurement furthest from m{avg} .

-This rejects fake variable light curves where just one measurement is bad.
-If the star was not variable, its χ^2 would be near 1.0.
-We require the light curve to be inconsistent with constant brightness, so χ^2 should be large.
+$$\chi^2 = \sum \left(\left(\mathbf{m}i - \mathbf{m}{avg} \right) / \sigma_i \right)^2 \tag{3}$$ where the sum is performed over all measurements, i, and m_i and σ_i are the magnitude and estimated error for each measurement, respectively.
+We calculate m{avg} to be the average magnitude for the whole lightcurve.
+We exclude the single measurement furthest from m{avg} from the calculation to reject lightcurves where one measurement is bad.
+This parameter tests the consistency of the whole lightcurve with a constant brightness.
+We require the lightcurve to be inconsistent with constant brightness, so χ^2 should be large.

 To perform a general search, we tried several combinations of cuts on the 000414b data using the above three parameters and counted the number of objects which fell into four general categories.
-The brightest sources exhibit light curves where most or all of their measurements are saturated, which results in a highly discontinuous light curve, which is not a sign of a variable star.
-We omit the candidates from our list that are brighter than the magnitude in which this phenomenon is no longer observed.
-The dimmest sources are strongly affected by noise in the camera and often may not even be identified, resulting in a sparse and erratic light curve with poorly assessed errors on the measurements.
-We omit stars dimmer than the brightest stars in which we begin observing this phenomenon.
+The brightest sources exhibit lightcurves where most or all of their measurements are saturated, which results in a highly discontinuous lightcurve which is not a sign of a variable star.
+We omit the candidates from our list that are brighter than the magnitude in which this phenomena is no longer observed.
+The dimmest sources are strongly affected by noise in the camera and often may not even be identified, resulting in a sparse and erratic lightcurve with poorly assessed errors on the measurements.
+We omit stars dimmer than the brightest stars in which we begin observing this phenomena.

-Two types of light curves are found among the remaining candidates.
+Of the remaining candidates, there are two types of lightcurve overall.
 The first type exhibits at least two abrupt, consecutive and opposite changes in brightness, producing one observation substantially different than immediately preceding and following measurements.
-Usually there must be two such occurrences because the χ^2 requirement rejects candidates with just one isolated bad observation.
-The other type exhibits a light curve in which most observations are continuous with their immediate neighbors in time.
-This is not to say they have regular variation: such light curves can be very variable on the timescale of several minutes.
+Usually there must be two such occurrences because the χ^2 requirement rejections candidates with just one isolated bad observation.
+The other type exhibits a lightcurve in which most observations are continuous with their immediate neighbors in time.
+This is not to say they have regular variation: such lightcurves can be very variable on the timescale of several minutes.